-Step 5: Finally, select Previous version of Windows option and then click Remove files to free up GBs of disk space.
+Step 5: Finally, select the Previous version of the Windows option and then click Remove files to free up GBs of disk space.

-Additionally, you can also select Temporary files and then click Remove files to safely delete temporary files.
+Additionally, you can also select Temporary files and then click Remove files to delete temporary files safely.

 Method 2 of 2